ksu-is/To-Do-List-with-Dates/Roadmap.md

 - [x] Begin work on project code using related code
 - [x] Learn and integrate how to create a calendar selecter using Tkinter
 - [x] Learn and integrate how to assign dates to tasks on the todo list
-- [ ] Get Dates to sort with the tasks
+- [x] Get Dates to sort with the tasks
+- [ ] Integrate sorting the list by Date
 - [ ] Learn and integrate how to save the state of the todo list
 - [ ] Review code and add additional features considered throughout the process